integreat-io/integreat-transformers/README.md

 Generates a universally unique id.
 The incoming value is disregarded.

-Set the `type` operand to indicate what type of id you want, or omit it to get `nanoid`:
+Set the `type` property to indicate what type of id you want, or omit it to get `nanoid`:

 - `nanoid` (default): A small (130 bytes) string generated with